 Who can be a Fund Manager?

-Well, this is not an instant process of a guarantee.
-Generally, since you will be trusted to manage the money of others, there is a process to go through whereby you have to prove your ability to perform this role.
+Since you will be trusted to manage the money of others, there is a process to go through whereby you have to prove your ability to perform.
 Experience plays a vital role in this.

 - At least 3 years experience with trading

 - You are a licenced fund manager

 - You are a fund manager that has been working with other institutional bodies (brokers, banks, etc)